dymodi/dymodi.github.io/MLfolds/Clustering.md

 This post is based on the content from [Lecture 6: Partitioning Data into Clusters, Finding Categories in Data - Cosma Shalizi](http://www.stat.cmu.edu/~cshalizi/350-2006/lecture-06.pdf)

-As we might have know, clustering is categorize the samples into some parts while we **do not** know the labels initially.
+As we might have know, clustering is to categorize the samples into some parts while we **do not** know the labels initially.
 Learning problems can be divided into three categories as follows:

 |Known classes? |Class labels           |Type of learning problem           |
 |---            |---                    |---                                |